zotonic/zotonic/doc/glossary.rst

    Non Informational URI
       The non informational uri is the base url of a resource.
 It always redirects to a representation of the resource.
 Think of a HTML page, image or JSON download.
 The chosen representation depends on the .Accept.
 HTTP request header.
 The non informational uri of a resource is always like http://example.com/id/1234

-   Comet
-       Comet is a web application model in which a long-held HTTP request allows a web server to push data to a browser, without the browser explicitly requesting it (source: `Wikipedia <http://en.wikipedia.org/wiki/Comet_(programming)>`_).

    Delegate
         A reference to a module which will be used to call a callback function on.
 Used in the templates when attaching actions like a :term:postback to a DOM Event.
 See :ref:`guide-actions`.

-   User sites directory
-        The directory in which user-installed Zotonic sites are placed.
-Defaults to the path ``_checkouts`` relative to the Zotonic installation, but can be adjusted by changing the ``user_sites_dir`` configuration variable in the global ``zotonic.config`` file.
-See :ref:`guide-configuration`.

-   User modules directory
-        The directory in which user-installed Zotonic modules are placed.
-Defaults to the path ``_checkouts`` relative to the Zotonic installation, but can be adjusted by changing the ``user_modules_dir`` configuration variable in the global ``zotonic.config`` file.
-See :ref:`guide-configuration`.